theRAPTLab/gsgo/docs/00-dev-log.md

 2. There is also the complication of **server-side rendering** and what modules get executed on the server.

-Addressing (2) - the mere act of including URSYS in `_app,jsx` means that it's run on the server side, so we need to clean it up.
+**Addressing (2)** - the mere act of including URSYS in `_app,jsx` means that it's run on the server side, so we need to clean it up.

 * index-client imports client-datalink, which looks clean
 * also imports client-connect, which  looks cleans but imports:
-  * client-central: sets a bunch of UR parameters
+  * client-central: sets a bunch of UR parameters on load...fixed
   * class-netmessage
   * util-prompts

+**Addressing (1)** - At this point, there are several parameters we need to deliver from the server to the clients.
+In past incarnations of STEP, we injected these values through an Express server template index page.
+NextJS has its own conventions for the templating (e.g. `_document.js` and `getStaticProps`), so we'll use that.

+First consider URSYS needs:

+URSYS is now a library, so URSYS SERVER needs to be initialized with several startup parameters to work with any given project.
+Previously these were hardcoded values in the embedded library.

+*  `RUNTIME_FILES` is the directory where internal data structures are generated.
+These are never served directly to the client.
+Examples:
+  * databases
+  * log files
+*  `MEDIA_FILES` user generated assets
+  * dynamically-generated assets like screenshots
+  * teacher-uploaded assets like images, pdfs, resource manifests
+  * NOTE: NextJS will [serve static files](https://nextjs.org/docs/basic-features/static-file-serving) from a `public` directory at the root level of the project.
+This directory can be used for the webapp, but shouldn't contain

+Students type in the URL of their application server into a web browser to load the web app from the running application server.
+This web app needs to receive information to connect to URNET, which is the  hub-based message broker that allows apps on the network to talk to each other.
+Information that needs to be received by *EACH* connecting client:

+* `URNET_BROKER` is the websocket server host information
+  * `host` is the websocket url, including the port number
+  * `port` is the websocket port (separated for convenience)
+  * `uaddr` is the URNET address of the host

+When the client uses URSYS to connect to URNET, it then receives its own `uaddr` and is ready to send a variety of URSYS commands, but that is a topic for a later time.

+TODO:

+* `_start.js` send RUNTIME_FILES and MEDIA_FILES to URSYS SERVER
+* `_document.js` or `_app.js` receive URNET_BROKER information and make it accessible to the instance of URSYS CLIENT.